It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 The Old Red Bus Station

 Having sat empty for over two decades, The Old Red Bus Station on Vicar Lane is finally back in use.
-It’s been revived as one of the coolest little bars in the city.
-Alongside craft beers and an tasty daily menu, they have a dedicated art and events space on their first floor.
-The aim is to showcase the best local artists they can find, giving them a platform to exhibit their work, as well as welcoming in the best from across Europe to show off a wide spectrum of artistic talent.
+It’s been turned into one of the coolest little bars in the city.
+Alongside craft beers and a tasty all vegan canteen, they have a dedicated art and events space on the first floor.
+Here, they showcase the best local artists they can find, giving them a platform to exhibit their work alongside the best from across Europe.

 The Old Red Bus Station, 101-105 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.